frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 #. **Tune the database**

    The default installation of PostgreSQL is not configured right for intensive use.

-We strongly recommend using pgtune http://pgtune.leopard.in.ua/ to optimize the configuration for your hardware.
+   We advice using pgtune http://pgtune.leopard.in.ua/ to optimize the configuration for your hardware.
+Use "data warehouse" as application type and also assure the max_connection setting is moved from the default 100 to eg 400.

 #. **Create the database and database user**

    A database needs to be created for the default database, and one for each of the what-if scenarios you want to configure.

    The same user can be used as the owner of these databases.
 Make sure to grant the createrole permissions to the database user.

    The typical SQL statements are shown below.
 Replace USR, PWD, DB with the suitable